Derek Sutton

 Divisional Court case concerning whether the statutory regime for imposing notification requirements on sexual offenders is compatible with human rights under Article 8 ECHR (assisting Hanif Mussa).

-Advised on trespass and human rights implications of allowing a TV documentary crew to conduct tag-along filming with police officers (unled).
+Advised (unled) on trespass and human rights implications of allowing a TV documentary crew to conduct tag-along filming with police officers (unled).
 This raised issues under Article 8 ECHR and the Human Rights Act 1998, as well as contractual issues based on a proposed draft filming contract.

 Assisted in early stages of unlawful means conspiracy claim concerning the nationalisation of a Ukrainian bank, dealing with jurisdiction and state immunity issues (assisting Andrew Scott).
 The claim was ultimately summarily dismissed on grounds of state immunity, foreign act of state, and as having no real prospect of success.